On Nearly Frobenius Structures: Introduction

-We will briefly outline interesting research direction to relate this work with enumerative geometry, Furthermore, one can use the theory of ribbon graphs and provide a recursion of generalized Catalan numbers similar to the Cut and Join equation for Hurwitz numbers.
-The Catalan numbers recursion is important as they compute Gromov-Witten inviariants of a point as shown in \cite{DMSS} via the topological recursion formalis, It is possible to further determine a recursion for colored Catalan numbers as a count of colored cell graphs with respect to colored edge contraction axioms as long as initial colored catalan numbers are computed ie the number of ribbon graphs with 2 colored vertices on a Riemann surface of genus $g$, see Question \cite{DaDu}.
+The combinatorial information of the ribbon graph formulation of Almost TQFT is closely related to mathematical physics.
+Therefore in this work, we will omit the technical details of the ribbon graph formulation and rather emphasize the algebraic aspects of the theory.
+We will briefly outline interesting research direction to relate this work with enumerative geometry.
+The ribbon graphs theory provides a recursion of generalized Catalan numbers similar to the Cut and Join equation for Hurwitz numbers.
+The two recursions are important in mathematical physics as they compute Gromov-Witten invariants of a point \cite{Kontsevich_intersection}, \cite{W1991}, \cite{DMSS} via the topological recursion formalism, or via the ELSV formula (see alo \cite{Norbury} for a related approach).
+As a consequence of Corollary \ref{thm D} it is possible to further determine a recursion for colored Catalan numbers as a count of colored cell graphs with respect to edge contraction axioms, see \cite{thesis, DaDu}.

-In the finite dimensional case of Frobenius algebras, one can further exploit both classifications obtained in Theorems \ref{thm A} and \ref{thm C} and the generalized Catalan recursion of \cite{DMSS} to obtain a recursion of twisted TQFT's via Catalan numbers and further related it to topological recursion and enumerative geometry as in \cite{DMSS}.
+For Frobenius algebras, a recursion of twisted TQFT's via Catalan numbers is obtained by using Theorems \ref{thm A} and \ref{thm C} see \cite{DM1} together with the generalized Catalan recursion of \cite{DMSS}.
+This recursion of twisted TQFT's via Catalan numbers can further be related to topological recursion, on the same spectral curve as the one determined by Catalan numbers, and has been shown in \cite{Serrano} to be related to enumerative geometry.

-For the infinite dimensional case ie nearly Frobenius structures, Theorems \ref{thm A} and \ref{thm C} can be used to further determine a recursion relation of Almost TQFTs weighted by the number of colored arrow cell graphs with respect to to colored contraction axioms of cell graphs in $A^{\tensor m}$.
+For nearly Frobenius structures, Theorems \ref{thm A} and \ref{thm C} can be used to further determine a recursion relation in $A^{\tensor m}$ of Almost TQFTs weighted by the number of colored arrow cell graphs with respect to the corresponding contraction axioms of cell graphs.
+It is an interesting question in the area of Topological Recursion to relate these recursions to enumerative geometry and Gromow-Witten theory establishing a rigorous mathematical foundation between enumerative geometry of ribbon graphs and invariants on moduli spaces of curves.

-This would generalize the uncolored graph recursion in $K$ (ie $m=0$) \cite{DM1} compatible with the formalism of topological recursion and enumerative geometry, as long as initial colored Catalan numbers is established as in see Question \cite{DaDu}.
-We leave this count colored ribbon graphs as an open question to further relate it to enumerative geometry and invariants on moduli spaces of curves.

-The colored Catalan number recursion twisted by Almost TQFTs give recursion relation in $A^{\bigotimes m}$ compatible with the topological recursion formalism for an algebra endowed with a nearly Frobenius structure $A$.
-It is an interesting question in the area of Topological Recursion to further relate these recursions to enumerative geometry and Gromow-Witten theory establishing a rigorous mathematical foundation for these numbers with respect to intersection classes on moduli spaces of curves.